lf-lang/reactor-cpp/README.md

 ![CI](https://github.com/lf-lang/reactor-cpp/workflows/CI/badge.svg)

+> [!IMPORTANT]
+> This repository is currently not actively maintained and developed as the core contributors focus on other projects.
+Please check out the [Xronos SDK](https://github.com/xronos-inc/xronos) which uses a fork of this runtime and [reactor-uc](https://github.com/lf-lang/reactor-uc) which applies the same underlying ideas to embedded devices.

 While reactor-cpp can be used as a standalone framework, it is designed to work in conjunction with [Lingua Franca](https://github.com/lf-lang/lingua-franca/), a polyglot metaprogramming language.
 Read the Lingua Franca [handbook](https://www.lf-lang.org/docs/)